 The Downtown Project continues in Las Vegas, with as much drama and creativity as a classic American road trip (downtown Vegas traffic flow isn’t there, so money’s been wasted).

-Tony Hsieh’s vision of a neighborhood based on sharing space and time is an intrinsic part of a daring vision.
+The Zappo CEO’s Airstream and vision of a neighborhood based on sharing space and time is an intrinsic part of a daring vision.
 These days, it’s more about the power of community living than gambling or show tunes, and it’s not a surprise that the shiny silver bullet and a portable cottage was the inspiration for much of it.